 The objectives set by the “Renewable Energy Directive” are binding for the Member States.
 The Directive also provides for different coordination mechanisms:

-- "Statistical transfers" that allow a state with a surplus of energy produced from renewable sources to sell it statistically to another state;
+- “statistical transfers”, enabling a State with surplus energy produced from renewable sources to sell it statistically to another State;

-- Joint support schemes, which arise when at least two member states decide to harmonise their national support schemes.
+- “joint support schemes”, which arise when two or more Member States decide to harmonise their national support schemes

 Photo copyright: European Union, 2013